NahianIbnat-2000/AWS-Pipeline/README.md

 ## Conclusion

-All three news sources showed remarkably similar sentiment distributions.
-This suggests relatively balanced reporting on BNP with no strong editorial bias.
-AWS Translate successfully preserved sentiment in 85% of Bangla articles, political and cultural context sometimes might got lost in translation.
-60% of articles were classified as NEUTRAL, reflects professional journalistic standards in Bangladesh.
+This project demonstrated how AWS serverless managed services can be effectively combined to analyze multilingual news coverage at scale.
+By scraping political news articles related to the 2025 BNP political party in Bangladesh, translating non-English content into English using AWS Translate, and applying sentiment analysis through AWS Comprehend, we were able to construct a fully reproducible, cloud-based data analysis pipeline.
+All three news sources exhibited remarkably similar sentiment distributions, suggesting relatively balanced reporting on the Bangladesh Nationalist Party (BNP) with no strong evidence of editorial bias.
+AWS Translate successfully preserved sentiment in approximately 85% of Bangla-language articles; however, in some cases, political nuance and cultural context appeared to be partially lost during translation.
+Overall, around 60% of the analyzed articles were classified as NEUTRAL, which reflects the professional and fact-oriented journalistic standards commonly observed in Bangladeshi news reporting.

 #### About this project